 CRPO is governed by a Council of both professional and public members.
-The Council and its committees make decisions related to registration requirements, standards of practice, continuing professional development and the professional conduct of members, along with developing and monitoring regulations, policies and business systems for CRPO.
+The Council and its committees make decisions related to registration requirements, standards of practice, continuing professional development and the professional conduct of registrants, along with developing and monitoring regulations, policies and business systems for CRPO.
 Council’s duties are supported by a number of statutory and non-statutory committees, as well as by CRPO staff.

 There are two pieces of provincial legislation that CRPO gets its authority from: the Psychotherapy Act, 2007 and the Regulated Health Professions Act, 1991 (RHPA).